-- The Older Americans Act, as amended (42 U.S.C.
-6101), prohibiting VIII. discrimination on the basis of age in programs or activities receiving Federal financial assistance - a) The MPO has identified strategies and services to meet the needs of older persons' needs for transportation planning and programming. - Section 324 of title 23 U.S.C. regarding the prohibition of discrimination based on - a) The MPO adheres to the Act on Equality between women and men and prohibits both direct and indirect discrimination based on gender. - The MPO adheres to the Equal Pay Act of 1963 (EPA), which protects men and women who perform substantially equal work in the same establishment from sex-based wage discrimination; - Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
-794) and 49 CFR part 27 regarding discrimination against individuals with disabilities.

-a) The MPO adheres to Title I and Title V of the Americans with Disabilities Act of 1990 (ADA), which prohibits employment discrimination against qualified individuals with disabilities in the private sector, and in state and local governments.
+VIII.
+The Older Americans Act, as amended (42 U.S.C.
+6101), prohibiting discrimination on the basis of age in programs or activities receiving Federal financial assistance

+- IX.
+Section 324 of title 23 U.S.C. regarding the prohibition of discrimination based on gender - a) The MPO adheres to the Act on Equality between women and men and prohibits both direct and indirect discrimination based on gender. - b) The MPO adheres to the Equal Pay Act of 1963 (EPA), which protects men and women who perform substantially equal work in the same establishment from sex-based wage discrimination; - X. Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+794) and 49 CFR part 27 regarding discrimination against individuals with disabilities. - a) The MPO adheres to Title I and Title V of the Americans with Disabilities Act of 1990 (ADA), which prohibits employment discrimination against qualified individuals with disabilities in the private sector, and in state and local governments.
-Donald Lovette, Policy Committee Chairman

-Hinesville Area Metropolitan Planning Organization
+Donald Lovette, Policy Committee Chairman Hinesville Area Metropolitan Planning Organization

-Vivian Canizares Canizares Date: 2023.09.28
+Digitally signed by Vivian Vivian Canizares Date: 2023.09.28 17:35:48-04'00'